6 Ways to Make Money from Your Podcast

 5. Products and Services

-Before chasing after sponsors and affiliate marketing programs, take inventory of what you already have/can easily produce: your own products and services.
+Before chasing after sponsors and affiliate marketing programs, take inventory of what you already have/can easily produce, such as your own products and services.
 For instance, if you sell artwork or merchandise, why not leverage your podcast to increase sales?
-If you’re an expert on public speaking, include an exclusive discount for a consulting package!
+If you’re an expert on public speaking, include an exclusive discount for a consulting package.

 You don’t need to have a fashion podcast in order to create one-of-a-kind apparel.
-For example, The Sword and Scale Podcast, one of the top best true-crime podcasts, successfully launched its own line of merchandise.
+Lots of podcasts, like the true-crime show, Small Town Dicks, have their own lines of merchandise.

 In short, start seeing your podcast as a marketing tool that can help transform loyal listeners into paying customers.
 After all, being in their earbuds is one of the most powerful ways to build authority, likability, and trust.